The Boy Inside the Broken House

 My tea is getting cold.

 This is the comic mismatch of the age.
-Civilization is discussing AGI, chips, space missions, climate, markets, and the future of work.
+Civilization discusses chips, AI, markets, climate, and the future of work.
 I am negotiating with my towel.

 One must admire the scale.

-And yet even here, in this undignified little corner, there is a hard truth worth keeping.
+And yet even here, in this undignified corner, there is a hard truth worth keeping.
 The machine may be faster, but it does not suffer the meaning of speed.
 It can produce language, but it does not remember the smell of a damp room in May.
-It can describe loneliness, but it has never eaten alone while pretending not to mind.
-It can imitate confession, but it has no old self buried inside it.
+It can describe solitude, but it has never eaten alone while pretending not to mind.
 It can generate a boy, but it has never lost one.

 If the race is against a machine that does not sleep, I lose before putting on shoes.